pranjshrivastava/pranjshrivastava/README.md

 Here are some ideas to get you started:-->

 - 🔭 I’m currently working on Deep Learning and Interactive Interfaces
-- 🌱 I’m currently learning Space and Time Efficient Programming
+- 🌱 I’m currently learning Time Efficient and Space Efficient Programming
 - 💬 Ask me about Deep Learning, Computer Vision and Object Oriented Programming
 - 📫 How to reach me: pranjalshrivastava3008@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact:
+- ⚡ Did you know?
+When you are awake, your brain 🧠 generates about 12-25 watts of electricity – which is enough to power a small light bulb.💡